demeter-hydroponics/demeter-boards/README.md

 # demeter-boards
-All EE related files will be here
+This is where all the EE related files will go into